warbe-maker/VBA-Component-Management/README.md

 ## Usage

 > ***Serviced or not serviced?***
-Even when a Workbook is prepared for being serviced by _CompMan_ **nothing at all will happen** when the Workbook resides outside the configured  [_Serviced Development & Test Folder_](#basic-folders-configuration) - or, in case of the _Synchronization-Service_, outside the configured [_Serviced Synchronization Target Folder_](#basic-folders-configuration).
+Even when a Workbook is prepared for being serviced by _CompMan_ **nothing at all will happen** when the Workbook resides outside the configured  [_Serviced Development and Test Folder_](#configuration) - or, in case of the _Synchronization-Service_, outside the configured [_Serviced Synchronization Target Folder_](#configuration).
 Consequently, a productive Workbook should not reside in a serviced folder and should not be opened from therein.

 ### Preconditions for Workbooks for being serviced by CompMan

 1. The _[mCompManClient.bas][3]_ had been downloaded and imported. <br>The _mCompManClient_ module serves as the link to the CompMan services.
-2. For all three services: The Workbook (its dedicated folder respectively) resides in the configured [_Serviced Development & Test Folder_](#basic-folders-configuration) and is opened from there.
+2. For all three services: The Workbook (its dedicated folder respectively) resides in the configured [_Serviced Development and Test Folder_](#basic-folders-configuration) and is opened from there.
 Note: For the _Synchronization Service_ this Workbook serves as the _Sync-Source-Workbook_.
-3. For the _Synchronization_ service specifically: The Workbook resides (had explicitly and temporarily for this purpose moved to) the configured [_Serviced Synchronization Target Folder_](#basic-folders-configuration) and is opened from there
+3. For the _Synchronization_ service specifically: The Workbook resides (had explicitly and temporarily for this purpose moved to) the configured [_Serviced Synchronization Target Folder_](#configuration) and is opened from there
 3. The Workbook resides in its dedicated folder (i.e. it is the only Workbook in its parent folder)
 4. Either the  _[CompMan.xlsb][1]_ Workbook is open or _CompMan_ had been setup as _Addin_
 5. [WinMerge English][4] ([WinMerge German][5]) is installed